Something to Smile About

 Any lumps or bumps?

-Oral cancer training remains a cornerstone of USC’s curriculum, with screenings often taught during students’ first trimester.
+Oral cancer training remains a cornerstone of USC’s curriculum, with screening procedures taught during a student’s first trimester.

 “We improve patients’ smiles, self-esteem and general health, and that’s great.
 But saving a life is something you don’t get to do everyday — there’s nothing more noble than that.”

-Oral cancer can appear as a red, white or red-and white-speckled area, according to the Oral Cancer Foundation, which suggests patients go to their trusted dental professional if they have any lump that feels hard and fixed to the underlying tissues or an open sore in the mouth that doesn’t heal in 10 days.
+Oral cancer can appear as a red, white or red-and-white-speckled area, according to the Oral Cancer Foundation, which suggests patients go to their trusted dental professional if they have any lump that feels hard and fixed to the underlying tissues or an open sore in the mouth that doesn’t heal within 10 days.

-Sacks has a sign in this office that reads, “Any lumps or bumps?” to encourage patients to ask questions.
+Sacks has a sign in his office that reads, “Any lumps or bumps?” to encourage patients to ask questions.
 “I’ve had patients report lumps to me because of it,” he says.

-Now cancer-free for “four years, four months and three days,” Breckner has made it her mission to ensure each patient gets “cleaned and screened” for oral cancer every time they visit a dentist.
+Now cancer-free for “four years, six months and 16 days,” Breckner has made it her mission to ensure each patient gets “cleaned and screened” for oral cancer every time they visit a dentist.

-“This is something so simple: It takes a few minutes,” she says.
+“This is something so simple.
+It takes a few minutes,” she says.
 “Your mouth is massaged inside and out.
-There’s no needles, no pain, nothing to be afraid of.”
+There are no needles, no pain, nothing to be afraid of.”